-The setting could not be more confined, the limitations more complicated, and yet out of a tiny wedge of a lot on the steepest of slopes has emerged an amazing work of architecture by Shuhei Endo that hugs its surroundings but also makes a bold visual statement from within its limited landscape.
+The setting could not be more confined, the limitations more complicated, and yet out of a tiny wedge of a lot on the steepest of slopes has emerged an amazing skinny home by Shuhei Endo that hugs its surroundings but also makes a bold visual statement from within its limited landscape.

 Confined by a Y-shaped intersection on a triangular lot, tucked amidst old and crumbling residences and as narrow as 5 feet at points this lot seems like the last place most architects would want the challenge of building on.
 Adding to it all: the grade changes 10 feet even over the course of the small site area.